Sessions

 • Ensure the session is active (check the indicator)

-• Check WebSocket connection status
+• Check the TUI's RabbitMQ connection status (praxis --status)

 Session hangs